 Law Number.
 11/2006 on Governing Aceh (LoGA) -also known as UUPA in Aceh was enacted under very complex circumstances.
 Various stakeholders both in Aceh and Indonesia were involved in the drafting process - GAM, provincial parliament and Government, universities, national Government, and civil society organizations.
 Each had their drafts which were then harmonized and made into one draft.
 It brought about a vast scope of varying interests in all stages of the drafting process.
 It has led to many compromises, which forfeit the clarity and consistency of the Law.
 It was not limited to the core issues of the special autonomous province but covered numerous aspects that are usually regulated in sectoral laws.
 This resulted in superficial regulation, which needs many references to detail sectoral laws, then shifted from focusing on the basic principles of self-government.
 Besides, considerable changes were done by the national parliament who felt free to interpret the MoU as it sees fit rather than adhering to it.
 Thus, GAM and many other stakeholders in Aceh were disappointed that some principal points of the LoGA had deviated from the MoU's stipulations.
-Accordingly, the four main legal principles that promised to fundamentally transform relationship between Aceh and the central Government do not meet the main goal of the peace agreement when translated into the LoGA (May, 2008; Tengah, 2007).
+Accordingly the four main legal principles that promised to fundamentally transform relationship between Aceh and the central Government do not meet the main goal of the peace agreement when translated into the LoGA (May, 2008; Tengah, 2007).

-3. The Indonesian Government only involved the executive and did not involve the legislature in the negotiations

-The results of negotiations at each stage carried out by representatives of GAM and the Government of Indonesia were not reported to the parliament for approval.
-Vice President Jusuf Kalla stated that "Parliament wanted to know what we were talking about, but I said, 'you do not need to know!'
+3. The Indonesian Government only involved the executive and did not involve the legislature in the negotiations that arliament wanted to know what we were talking about, but I said, 'you do not need to know!'
 If I had informed the parliament, they would have opposed me....
 Some people were very upset, but I had good reasons" (Accord, 2008).
 However, the result was disharmony between the Government and the parliament when the Helsinki MoU was announced.
 Some Indonesian parliamentarians did not agree with the contents of the MoU.
 For example, the Indonesian Democratic Party for Development (PDIP) faction considered that the MoU's had violated the Constitution.